shaack/cm-fen-editor/README.md

 ## Install

-Run `npm install` to install dependencies and get it working.
+Run `npm install` to install the dependencies and get it working.
 Then you can request `/index.html` in a webserver environment to have a working FEN editor.